A Vision Serpent decorates the corner of the new Throne Room

 The serpent is a conduit linking the underworld with the human realm, a road for the divine ancestor to come back to the world and accept/bless the new ruler as his successor.

-Photo: Palace of Labna, vision serpent
+Palace of Labna, front view of vision serpent on room 18

 The composition in the southwest corner of Room 18 of the Palace in Labna is not a sculpture, but a highly elaborated mosaic mask which includes a crocodilian monster with fins, stars, vegetation and feathers which represent a combination of celestial, terrestrial, and aquatic worlds.